Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingale theory for stationary Markov jump processes

 and where we have used $N_{t}(x,y)$ for the total number of times $X$ has jumped from $x$ to $y$ in the interval $[0,t]$, and $\tau_t(x)$ for the total amount of time the process $X$ has spent in the state $x$ in the interval $[0,t]$, see Eqs.~(\ref{eq:NtDef}) and (\ref{eq:tauDef}) for definitions.
 Note that $M_t$ is a martingale as it is the sum of martingales of the form Eq.~(\ref{eq:countingM}), which can be derived with Dynkin's martingales, see Eq.~(\ref{eq:rateDepDynkin1}).

-\subsubsection{$^{\spadesuit}$ Novikov's condition for Markov jump processes}
+\subsubsection{$^{\spadesuit}$Novikov's condition for Markov jump processes}

 Just as was the case for Sec.~\ref{sec:martingaleExpS}, the three approaches presented above demonstrate that $\emStot$ is a local martingale, and to confirm martingality we need to consider Novikov's condition.
-Using Novikov's condition for the stochastic exponential of a jump process, given by Eq.~(\ref{eq:novikov2}), we derive in Appendix~\ref{app:novikov} the condition
+Using Novikov's condition for the stochastic exponential of a jump process, we derive in Appendix~\ref{app:novikov} the condition

 \begin{leftbar}